drkostas/Garmin-Activities-Tool/README.md

-# Garmin Activity - Distance Normalizer
+# Fix for Swimming Activities in Garmin Connect

 Garmin Vivofit 3 does not track correctly swimming distances and doesn't have gps.